-Like a filter, a pipe also takes data as input and transforms it to the desired output.
+Pipes are like a transform, they take data as input and transforms it to the desired output.
 A basic example of using pipes is shown below:

 View Example